pemazzon/CAPRIUserGuide/docs/UsingSLURM.rst

   notified via email.

 -\\-mail-type ALL
   Notify user by email when certain event types occur.
-See the *srun* manual page on the frontend node (issuing a ``man srun`` at the command prompt) for a complete list.
+The event list can be seen on the *srun* manual page on the frontend node (issuing a ``man srun`` at the command prompt).

 SLURM Interaction